joethei/obsidian-plantuml/README.md

 Create a fenced codeblock using `plantuml` as the language.
 Specify your plantuml code inside.

-You can also use `plantuml-ascii` to generate ASCII Art, or `plantuml-map` to generate a png image with clickable links.
+You can also use `plantuml-ascii` to generate ASCII Art.

 Documentation on Plantuml can be found on [plantuml.com](https://plantuml.com/)